sufairath-nisar/test-poll/README.md

 - Real-time vote counts update instantly via WebSocket

 **Live Results Page**
-- Bar charts or count indicators for each poll option
+- Progress bar for each poll option
 - Automatically updates in real-time using WebSocket stream
 - A message is shown when the poll is closed and no further voting is allowed